wbraynen/SparseIndexingToReorder/README.md

 ## The goal of this demo

-Reordering CoreData records in a reasonable amount of time no matter how big the dataset persisted to disk.
+The goal of this demo is reordering CoreData records in a reasonable amount of time no matter how big the dataset persisted to disk.
 The solution demoed here is parse indexing.
+(The periodic background re-indexing is out of scope.)

+## Results

+⚠️ Please be patient: it takes a little while to seed the database with 100,000 records the very first time you run this demo.

+Big Oh: Constant time instead of linear time.
+That is, it takes the same amount of time (and not very long at all) to move one record to another spot no matter the size of the dataset.
+This avoids having the UI freeze up given 100,000 records.

 Not production ready 🫠, but interesting 😃.

-## Results

-With the problem, the UI will freeze given 100,000 records, let alone a million.
-With the solution (e.g. tip of the `main` branch), on my physical phone, it takes about 6 seconds to reorder whether the dataset is 10 records or 10 million records.
-6 seconds for 10 records is bad (so a view model would be helpful), but 6 seconds still for 10 million records is great.

 ## The code and commit history